 Community Involvement

-CIW’s incarcerated population donates nearly $12k to youth organization
+CIW incarcerated donates $12k to youth

 CIW Warden (A) Richard Montes presented a check to Terri Schneider of the Fontana Boys and Girls Club.

-Food sale raises funds for Fontana Boys and Girls Club
+CIW food sale raises funds for Fontana youth organization

-California Institution for Women (CIW) Acting Warden Richard Montes, recently presented the Boys and Girls Club of Fontana with a check for $11,995.
+California Institution for Women (CIW) acting Warden Richard Montes recently presented a local youth organization a check for $11,995.

 The donation was made thanks to the efforts of those incarcerated at CIW.
 Self-help and recreation activity groups worked together to choose which organization would receive the January 2020 sale proceeds.
 They agreed to make a difference in the lives of youths, thus selecting the Fontana Boys and Girls Club organization.

 The club was established in 1989 by a law enforcement officer, school board member and a health care facilitator.
 The Fontana location is one of five facilities in San Bernardino County.
-Before COVID-19, those facilities would assist 600 youths, but due to the virus, the numbers have been lower.
-The Fontana facility, due to physical distancing, can now only accommodate 70 youth.
-Club staff have been able to continue organizing activities and outreach since April 1, 2020, by providing online activities.

 The club continues to provide homework assistance, leadership activities, crafts, nutritional activities, cooking classes, social and emotional support.